TonicAI/textual/docs/source/redact/redacting_text.rst

     raw_redaction = textual.redact_bulk(["Tonic was founded in 2018", "John Smith is a person"])
     print(raw_redaction.describe())

-This produces the following output.
-Note that the 'idx' property denotes the position in the original string list to which the result pertains.
+This produces the following output:

 .. code-block:: console